Improving Your Chances with ICSI

 What is ICSI?

 As its name implies, ICSI refers to the injection of a sperm into an egg.
 Using high-powered magnification, we can use specialized tools to securely grasp the egg, penetrate it, and deposit a sperm cell within its center.
-The sample will be allowed to culture in a lab overnight, and is later checked for evidence that fertilization has successfully occurred.
-The fertilized eggs can then be transferred to the uterus, or allowed to develop for 3-5 days, growing to become zygotes or blastocysts, before they are implanted.
-Afterwards, patients may choose to freeze, or cryopreserve, leftover embryos for future use.
+The sample will be allowed to culture in a lab overnight and is later checked for evidence that fertilization has successfully occurred.
+The fertilized egg can then be transferred to the uterus or allowed to develop for 3-5 days, growing to become zygotes or blastocysts, before they are implanted.
+Afterwards, patients must freeze (cryopreserve) remaining embryos.

 Benefits and Considerations

-ICSI is particularly effective in helping couples who are affected by severe male infertility, when little or no viable sperm naturally occur within the ejaculated semen.
-It may be recommended if previous rounds of IVF have proven unsuccessful, or to check for genetic disorders since each individual sperm can be screened.
-Similarly to IVF, the risks related to ICSI include multiple pregnancy (when two or more implanted embryos develop), and ovarian hyperstimulation syndrome.
+ICSI is particularly effective in helping couples who are affected by severe male infertility when little or no motile sperm naturally occur within the ejaculated semen.
+It may be recommended if previous rounds of IVF have proven unsuccessful.

 Schedule a Consultation with Us Today